palves-ulht/awesome_quotes_exercise/README.md

 ## Exercise

-This repository has already been created with the right project structure; you only need to create the necessary code within the provided files.
+This repository has already been created with the expected project structure; you only need to create the necessary code within the provided files.
 Some code has already been created to customize the application’s theme.

 Two test files, test/widget_test.dart and integration_test/integration_test.dart, are also included, allowing you to run a series of widget/integration tests.
 You should not modify these files.
 However, you should use them to locally validate that you have correctly implemented the application.